fcecin/minx/README.md

 Asks the receiver to start verification of the sender's IP address.

 - `uint8_t VERSION`: Implementation identifier.
-- `uint64_t CPASSWORD`: A non-zero random value, or zero if no password allocated for whatever reason.
+- `uint64_t GPASSWORD`: A non-zero random value, or zero if no password allocated for whatever reason.
 Whether the value is associated with the receiver's IP address and for how long the value is kept are up to the implementation.
 - `uint8_t[] DATA`: If present, data for the MINX implementation or the application.

 ### INIT_ACK (`0xFD`)